vhscom/after-dark/README.md

 Principle | Description
 ---|---
 Deceptive Simplicity | After Dark is [just a theme](https://themes.gohugo.io/after-dark/), making it a suitable starting point for novice and advanced users alike.
 It advances using the “Code for today and not for tomorrow” philosophy of <abbr title="eXtreme Programming">XP</abbr> and includes only what's necessary to create and run a site, nothing more.
+Privacy Focused | Your data is your property.
+After Dark regards it as private and will make every attempt possible to help you safeguard it from unexpected leakage or use without your knowledge or express consent.
+Both for you and for your end-users.
 Performance Optimized | Page content, favicon, required scripts and styles load in a single request on all pages.
 Ancillary resources are then loaded asynchronously in an unobtrusive manner, resulting in a ~1 second initial page load over 2G when edge caching.
 Inclusive Design | After Dark is designed to function optimally on mobile, tablet, desktop as well as terminal browsers such as [elinks].
 This design approach typically results in reasonable accessibility and will help reduce the need for site maintenance over time.
 Semantic Versioning | Predictable changes help you keep up-to-date on what's changing.
 After Dark uses [Semantic Versioning](http://semver.org/) and keeps a [CHANGELOG](https://keepachangelog.com/en/1.0.0/) to enable theme users better decide when to upgrade, if at all.